Kerosene consumption greatly increases as the cold weather draws in, mostly to provide heat and warmth in domestic and commercial buildings.

 Off-the-grid homes

 Many homes that are located in rural areas do not have access to the national gas or power grid.
-So a popular cost-effective and clean-burning option is to use heating oil which is burned in boilers and is commonly used to heat off-the-grid homes.
+So, a popular, cost-effective and clean-burning option is to use heating oil, which is burned in boilers and is commonly used to heat off-the-grid homes.

 Over 1.5 million UK homes use heating oil as an alternative to gas.
 Depending on where you live and how big your home is, heating oil can often be cheaper than gas.